-The Corporate Services Division is responsible for the management of the Authority's Vote as approved by the Oireachtas for both expenditure and income.
-It is responsible for the preparation of the annual budget based on approved funding.
+The Authority's Finance Officer is responsible for the management of the Authority's Vote as approved by the Oireachtas for both expenditure and income.
+Responsibilities in this area include the preparation of the annual budget based on approved funding.
 The annual budget is recommended for approval by the Chief Executive to the Authority.